zhixiangteoh/SelfMemory/README.md

 The project is run on multiple c240g5 nodes in a pytorch cluster on [CloudLab](https://docs.cloudlab.us/cloudlab-manual.html).
 Each node is equipped with one NVIDIA 12GB PCI P100 GPU.

-The following set up steps are meant to be run on each node within the cluster:
+The following set-up steps are meant to be run on each node within the cluster:

-Create disk partition for extra space
+1. Create disk partition for extra space
 ```bash
 sudo mkdir /mydata
 sudo /usr/local/etc/emulab/mkextrafs.pl /mydata